wx-chevalier/Awesome-Lists-and-CheatSheets/Web/Tuning/Performance/Web-Performance-Rendering-List.md

 - [2017-Pulling Back The Curtains on Your Stylesheets](https://medium.freecodecamp.org/its-not-dark-magic-pulling-back-the-curtains-from-your-stylesheets-c8d677fa21b2): My talk (and this post) will focus on the why by taking a deep dive into browser internals to see how our styles are parsed and rendered.

-# Scripting: 脚本解析与执行
+# Scripting | 脚本解析与执行

-- [2017-The Cost Of JavaScript](https://parg.co/UEm): In this post, I’ll cover why a little discipline can help if you’d like your site to load & be interactive quickly on mobile devices.
+- [2019-The cost of JavaScript in 2019](https://v8.dev/blog/cost-of-javascript-2019#json): In 2019, the dominant costs of processing scripts are now download and CPU execution time.
+User interaction can be delayed if the browser’s main thread is busy executing JavaScript, so optimizing bottlenecks with script execution time and network can be impactful.

 - [Planning for Performance](https://www.youtube.com/watch?v=RWLzUnESylc)